thibaut-neoledge/azure-docs.fr-fr/articles/storsimple/storsimple-manage-storage-accounts.md

 <properties
-   pageTitle="Gérer votre compte de stockage StorSimple | Microsoft Azure" description="Explique comment utiliser la page Configurer de StorSimple Manager pour ajouter, modifier ou supprimer les clés de sécurité d’un compte de stockage ou effectuer une rotation de ces clés." services="storsimple" documentationCenter="NA" authors="SharS"
+   pageTitle="Manage your StorSimple storage account | Microsoft Azure" description="Explains how you can use the StorSimple Manager Configure page to add, edit, delete, or rotate the security keys for a storage account." services="storsimple" documentationCenter="NA" authors="SharS"